Everything You Need to Know About Gardenia Flowers

 Although all gardenias (except for Golden Magic) are white, the shade of white does vary from crisp, cool whites to soft, warm shades of ivory.

-Gardenia ‘Jasimoides’ is the most common cultivated species of gardenia.
-It is also known as Gardenia ‘Florida’, Gardenia ‘Schechteri’, Gardenia ‘Augusta’ or Gardenia ‘Grandiflora’.
+Gardenia jasimoides is the most common cultivated species of gardenia.
+It is also known as Gardenia florida, Gardenia augusta, or Gardenia grandiflora.

 Gardenias vary in size and can be classified as dwarf, medium or large gardenias.
 Some common cultivars include:

-The gardenia gets its name from 1700s Scottish-American physician and botanist Alexander Garden from North Carolina.
+The gardenia was named after 1700s Scottish-American physician and botanist Dr Alexander Garden from North Carolina by plant collector John Ellis.

 When are Gardenia Flowers in Season?